-Our survey of 2,155 double glazing customers reveals ratings for big-name brands Everest, Anglian and Safestyle, as well as independents, so you can find out which firm is best - and how Everest shapes up to the competition.
+Our survey of 3,467 double glazing customers reveals ratings for brands including Everest, Anglian and Safestyle, as well as what customers think of independent double glaziers, so you can find out which firm is best - and how Everest shapes up against the competition.

 The results of our survey reveal vast differences between companies.
-Customers raved about our top-scorer, which achieved an overall customer score of 84%.
-While the bottom-rated double glazing brand picked up just 54% - some 30 points less.
+Customers raved about our top-scorer, which achieved an overall customer score of 81%.
+In contrast, the bottom-rated double glazing brand picked up just 52% - almost 30 percentage points less.

-The table below shows how Everest's customers rated it for the buying and installation process.
+The table below shows how Everest's customers rated it across 15 areas of the buying and installation process.

 We asked Everest's customers to tell us how satisfied they are with the brand and whether they would recommend it.
 We then use this data to calculate an overall customer score.

-Types of windows: casement and bay in uPVC, timber and aluminum; sash in uPVC and timer; uPVC flush; timber dual turn and uPVC tilt and turn in a range of colours, including wood-effect.
+Everest sells casement and bay windows in uPVC, timber and aluminum; sash in uPVC and timber; uPVC flush windows; timber dual-turn, and uPVC tilt-and-turn in a range of colours, including woodgrain effect.

-Types of doors: aluminium bi-fold in a range of colours, aluminium and uPVC patio and French doors in timber, aluminum and composite.
+Everest sells aluminium bi-fold doors in a range of colours, aluminium and uPVC patio doors, and French doors in timber, aluminum and composite.

 It also does garage, porch and composite, timber, uPVC and aluminium front and back doors, most partially glazed.

-Other services Everest offers: flat roots, roofline/rooftrim (such as guttering, bargeboards, cladding etc), driveways, artificial grass, Yale smart locks and security alarm systems.
+Everest also does flat roots, roofline/rooftrim (such as guttering, bargeboards, cladding etc), driveways, artificial grass, Yale smart locks and security alarm systems.